ustaxcourt/ef-cms/docs/operations/sealing-items-in-lower-environments.md

 ```

-The terraform also needs to allow a Lambda in a lower environment to subscribe to it.
-Another newly introduced environment variable `LOWER_ENV_ACCOUNT_ID` is used to generate the `sns_topic_policy`.
+The terraform config also permits a specified lambda in a lower environment to subscribe to it.
+Another newly introduced environment variable `LOWER_ENV_ACCOUNT_ID` is used to generate the `sns_topic_policy` that grants access to those lambda functions.

 ## In the Lower Environments